SeaHogs/tp/docs/UserGuide.md

 2. Download the latest `vitalconnect.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-2/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your vitalConnect.
+3. Copy the file to the folder you want to use as the _home folder_ for your VitalConnect.

 4. Open a command terminal or learn how to do so [here](https://www.freecodecamp.org/news/command-line-for-beginners/)

 5. Type `cd` followed by the location of the folder that you are putting the `vitalconnect.jar` file in.
 Find out more [here](https://www.wikihow.com/Change-Directories-in-Command-Prompt)

-6. Type `java -jar vitalConnect.jar` and press Enter to launch java and run the application.
+6. Type `java -jar vitalconnect.jar` and press Enter to launch java and run the application.
 A GUI should appear in a few seconds.
 The calendar view will only be shown if the right panel is large enough.
 You can resize the panel by dragging the divider between the two panels.
 More instructions can be found in the `Timetable` section.
 (Note that your application might contain different initial placeholder datas.)

 ![Launch without calendar](images/launch_1.png)
 ![Launch with calendar](images/launch_2.png)